nobrefelipe/atomic_lite/README.md

 This library was inpired by [Flutterando's ASP package](https://github.com/Flutterando/asp).

 It's called Lite because it does not depend on other packages or setups.
 It's all based on events and ValueNotifiers.
-[Flutterando's ASP package](https://github.com/Flutterando/asp) approach is great but it is heavily dependend on [RxNotifer](https://github.com/Flutterando/rx_notifier) and  would like to try the same concept but with a simpler approach.
+[Flutterando's ASP package](https://github.com/Flutterando/asp) approach is great but it is heavily dependend on [RxNotifer](https://github.com/Flutterando/rx_notifier) and I would like to try the same concept but with a simpler approach.

 ## Atoms
 An Atom is not but an extension of ValueNotifer.